rrachleanne/ParQueen_MarketPlace/README.md

 - Vendor is on home page

-- Vendor clicks 'Sell' from Nave bar or button on home page
+- Vendor clicks 'Sell' from Nav bar or button on home page

-- Vendor is re-directed to the login page
+- Vendor is re-directed to the login page:

   If existing user logs in: